-The blockchain technology may have been a hype merely 12 months ago, but currently is in headline news.
+Blockchain technology may have been hype merely 12 months ago, but currently is in headline news.
 2017 has seen significant Blockchain transitions.
 The last year has experienced the blockchain uses expanding beyond Bitcoin and entering into a diverse range of industries.
-Now, investors and innovators have started seeing the endless potential of distributed ledger technology (DLT) to enhance, transform and disrupt markets as diverse as automation and food production.
+Now, investors and innovators have started seeing the endless potential of distributed ledger technology (DLT) to enhance, transform, and disrupt markets as diverse as automation and food production.

 Elections have always been subject to under-participation.
 Especially voting has been subject to voter fraud globally.
-Today, with less than half of the genuine voters turn out to the polls.
-It could leave us wondering how elections outcomes could vary amazingly if people’s apt consensus can be reflected.
+Today, less than half of the genuine voters turn out to the polls.
+It could leave us wondering how election outcomes could vary amazingly if people’s apt consensus can be reflected.

 While concerning, hot issues magnify voter turnout, irregularities in vote counting lower voters’ confidence in “the system.”

-In fact, online voting is in use in approx. 23 countries to prevail over the shortcoming if paper ballot systems.
+In fact, online voting is in use in approx. 23 countries to prevail over the shortcoming of paper ballot systems.
 However, this, as well, has become vulnerable to both technical issues and frauds.

 The blockchain technology‘s features like security and immutability make it almost impossible for anyone to cast an illegal or fraudulent vote, or to make alterations once it’s filed.